DATAGerry/DATAGerry/docs/source/admin_guide/exportd.rst

     :align: left

-    "ExternalSystemAnsible", "Provides a dynamic inventory for Ansible" "ExternalSystemDummy", "A dummy for testing Exportd - will only print some debug output" "ExternalSystemExcuteScript", "Executes a script on the DATAGERRY machine" "ExternalSystemGenericRestCall", "Sends a HTTP POST to an userdefined URL"
+    "ExternalSystemAnsible", "Provides a dynamic inventory for Ansible" "ExternalSystemCsv", "Creates a CSV file on the filesystem" "ExternalSystemDummy", "A dummy for testing Exportd - will only print some debug output" "ExternalSystemExcuteScript", "Executes a script on the DATAGERRY machine" "ExternalSystemGenericRestCall", "Sends a HTTP POST to an userdefined URL"